Use twitter from R. Get started by reading

 All users must be authenticated to interact with Twitter’s APIs.
 The easiest way to authenticate is to use your personal twitter account - this will happen automatically (via a browser popup) the first time you use an rtweet function.
 See

 auth_setup_default() for details.
-Using your personal account is fine for casual use, but if you are trying to collect a lot of data it’s a good idea to authentication with your own Twitter “app”.
+Using your personal account is fine for casual use, but if you are trying to collect a lot of data it’s a good idea to authenticate with your own Twitter “app”.
 See

 vignette("auth", package = "rtweet") for details.